LeeLoew/LeelandRogers/StatsSpring2021.md

 ---
 layout: page
-title: 2021 Summer II Statistics Course Evaluations
+title: 2021 Fall Statistics Course Evaluations
-subtitle: Below are all of the data for my 2021 Summer II Statistics course evaluation
+subtitle: Below are all of the data for my Fall Statistics course evaluation
 ---

 <p>*Overall department mean for the course I taught is available during Spring/Fall semester.
 This provides a comparison between evaluations for my course and overall evaluations for the course taught by all instructors that semester.</p>